The CMS Phase-2 Fast Beam Condition Monitor prototype test with beam: Results

 \subsection{Triggered and untriggered readout}

 FBCM is designed for untriggered operation, however, as a cross--check during the beam test, a triggered readout was implemented.
 Details of the triggered readout are given in Sec.~\ref{subsec:data_acquisition}.
-At a low threshold of 0.3~fC, where significant contribution from noise (ToT values below 5~ns) is expected, the triggered ToT distribution differs from the untriggered one due to the efficient noise suppression of the hit requirement in the active region of the SCC, as shown in Fig.~\ref{fig:Triggered_untriggered_readout} on the left.
-With the threshold increased to 0.5~fC, as shown in Fig.~\ref{fig:Triggered_untriggered_readout} on the right, the noise is suppressed and the two distributions are almost indistinguishable.
+At a low threshold of 0.3~fC, where significant contribution from noise (ToT values below 5~ns) is expected, the triggered ToT distribution differs from the untriggered one, as shown in Fig.~\ref{fig:Triggered_untriggered_readout} on the left.
+This efficient noise suppression is achieved requiring signal from the auxiliary detector (active mask of the SCC, see Sec.~\ref{subsec:data_acquisition}).
+With the threshold increased to 0.5~fC, the noise is already suppressed by the threshold, no additional suppression is added by triggered readout, and the two distributions are almost indistinguishable, as shown in Fig.~\ref{fig:Triggered_untriggered_readout} on the right.

 The presence of two signal peaks in the measured ToT distribution is unexpected.
-It was reproduced with very low intensity electron and muon beams to verify that the effect is not dependent on the particle type or beam intensity.
+From the expected energy deposition only the peak around ToT of 10 ns was expected.
+However, double peak structure was reproduced with very low intensity electron and muon beams to verify that the effect is not dependent on the particle type or beam intensity.
 It was also investigated later in the laboratory with controlled laser pulse injections (see Sec.~\ref{subsec:TCT}).